DataBiosphere/jade-data-repo/docs/infrastructure.md

 This is specifically referring to a helm `Values.yaml` file.
 This file contains all the user specific values to be overritten in the chart being used.
 Datarepo uses an umbrella chart and each users values can be found [here](https://github.com/broadinstitute/datarepo-helm-definitions)

 ## Github Actions
-GitHub Actions automates all your workflows and jobs that happen in the back ground.
+GitHub Actions automates all your workflows and jobs that happen in the background.
 Here we will cover datarepo specific actions.
 These are mostly for internal use such as releasing charts and bumping deployments.
 This doc is going to assume you understand the basics [here](https://help.github.com/en/actions).

 ## Action Syntax
 Some actions can be defined within a yaml passing bash to it or it can be abstracted to a [container](https://help.github.com/en/actions/building-actions/creating-a-docker-container-action) that is build with pre written code to be acted on.